 Properties of seawater with ice slurry use in focus

 Seawater is the most common fluid on earth and ice generating machines are increasingly used on fishing vessels to produce ice slurry from seawater with up to 60% ice to be poured over the catch.
+An experiment using this method has recently shown that sensitive fish immersed in ice slurry, when flown from Japan to Taiwan, arrived in better condition than fish chilled by ordinary procedure.
 In this study, a literature search has been made to establish physical property data of seawater as function of salinity and temperature.
 Ice slurry properties of seawater have been generated and are presented by means of an enthalpy-phase diagram and related tables with ice concentration, enthalpy change and density.
-This material confirms that an initial salt content of 2-3 % is optimal and it can help determine the potential for long preservation of catch on board and during transport, improving seafood quality.
-As seawater is known to be corrosive, a brief discussion on corrosion factors and problems, the use of corrosion inhibitors and choice of materials is included in this paper.
+This material confirms that an initial salt content of 2-3 % is optimal and it can help determine the potential for long preservation of catch on board and during transport.
+As seawater is known to be corrosive, a brief discussion on corrosion factors and problems, the use of corrosion inhibitors and choice of machine and transport materials is included in this paper.

 Place, publisher, year, edition, pages

 Seawater properties, ice generating machines, ice slurry properties, enthalpy-phase diagram, corrosion

 IdentifiersURN: urn:nbn:se:kth:diva-171745ISI: 000352781600102ScopusID: 2-s2.0-84932085597ISBN: 9782362150043OAI: oai:DiVA.org:kth-171745DiVA: diva2:844619

 11th IIR Gustav Lorentzen Conference on Natural Refrigerants - Natural Refrigerants and Environmental Protection, AUG 31-SEP 02, 2014, Hangzhou, PEOPLES R CHINA